 Important Consideration

-Even if you don't actively collect this data, your network equipment may be logging it by default.
-Review your access point and controller configurations to understand exactly what's being stored.
+Here's the thing: even if you're not actively collecting this data, your network equipment might be logging it by default.
+Check your access point and controller configurations - you need to know exactly what's being stored.

-This data, individually or combined, can reveal sensitive information about your customers:
+This data - individually or combined - can reveal surprisingly sensitive information about your customers:

 | Data Type | Privacy Implication |